saintmatthieu/audacity/libraries/lib-clip-analysis/rhythm-retrieval.md

    FinalTempo --> [*]
 }
-musicMode --> TempoAdjustment: yes musicMode --> ansQ1: no\n"Switch to B&B View ?"
+musicMode --> TempoAdjustment: yes musicMode --> ansQ1: no\nProject was empty AND\n"Switch to B&B View ?"
 ansQ1 --> [*]: no
 ansQ1 --> TempoAdjustment: yes
 TempoAdjustment --> ClipY